MattMills/stellarstellaris-win/README.md

 This is in a very early alpha stage, it currently doesn't do much of anything.

+# NEED BETA TESTERS, JOIN DISCORD!

 ## Current State

+Currently works on WINDOWS, Steam or GOG.
+I will eventually add Linux support, I don't have any macs.

 Game bugs patched:
  * Hull/Shield/Armor Regen overflow - Replaced fixed point calculations with double based calculations to eliminate ship regen overflow